LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

 When your pull request is approved (see :ref:`review-label` for more information), you merge your changes to the develop branch by clicking the "merge" button in Bitbucket.
 If there are no merge conflicts, the merge will proceed and you are done.
-If there are conflict, Bitbucket will tell you before you try to merge.
+If there are conflicts, Bitbucket will tell you before you try to merge.

 If there are conflicts, Bitbucket will not allow the merge to proceed.